prabhatsharma/prabhatsharma.in/content/blog/logging-in-kubernetes-using-elasticsearch-the-easy-way.md

 $ helm install stable/elasticsearch --name=elasticsearch --namespace=logs
 {{< / highlight >}}

 Install fluent-bit and pass the elasticsearch service endpoint to it during installation.
 This chart will install a daemonset that will start a fluent-bit pod on each node.
 This is the workhorse of log collection.
 It will pick the logs from the host node and push it to elasticsearch.
-Elasticsearch service URL is http://elasticsearch-client:9200

 {{< highlight shell>}}
 $ helm install stable/fluent-bit --name=fluent-bit --namespace=logs --set backend.type=es --set backend.es.host=elasticsearch-client
 {{< / highlight >}}

-At this point you will have logs collecting in elastisearch.
+At this point you will have logs collecting in elasticsearch.
 Now you will want to search logs.
 This is where you install kibana.

 {{< highlight shell>}}
 $ helm install stable/kibana --name=kibana --namespace=logs --set env.ELASTICSEARCH_URL=http://elasticsearch-client:9200
 {{< / highlight >}}

 Now you have everything setup.

+## Accessing logs

 To reach the kibana dashboard make it available on your machine locally by forwarding the port.

 {{< highlight shell>}}
 $ kubectl -n logs port-forward svc/kibana 9080:443